Pocono 500 (IndyCar): 1973

-In response to the tragic 1973 Indianapolis 500 in May, emergency rule changes were put into place before the cars arrived for practice at Pocono on June 18.
+In response to the tragic 1973 Indianapolis 500 in May, emergency rule changes were put into place before the cars arrived at Pocono on June 18, to prepare for the then-named 1973 Schaefer 500.
 Rear wings were reduced in size from 64 inches to 55 inches; on-board fuel capacity was reduced from 70 gallons down to 40 gallons; and fuel tanks were only allowed on the left side of the car, with the exception of a 21/2 gallon pick-up tank.
 An energy-absorbing material was to be placed in the spot formerly occupied by the right-side tank, and total fuel allotment for the 500 miles was reduced from 375 to 340 gallons.
 Despite the rule changes, Peter Revson won the pole position with a new four-lap track record of 190.648 mph.
 In the days leading up to the race, torrential rains pelted the area, flooding the grounds, and turned the infield into a sea of mud.
 Despite the quagmire, a record crowd of 75,000-100,000 spectators arrived on a sunny race day on July 1.
 The new fuel rules dominated the afternoon, as the leaders needed as many as eleven pit stops to go the distance.
 Attrition was high, as only seven cars were running at the finish.
 A record 28 lead changes occurred, however, all but two were made during pit stop shuffles.
 Mechanical problems sidelined Mario Andretti, Mark Donohue, Bobby Unser, and others.
 Johnny Rutherford spun twice during the race, while Al Unser and Gary Bettenhausen both crashed.
 While leading on lap 136, Indy 500 winner Gordon Johncock ran over debris on the mainstretch and loudly blew a tire.
 In the closing laps, Roger McCluskey led A. J. Foyt.
 McCluskey made his final pit stop on lap 173, and the crew short-filled his tank, calculating what they thought was just enough fuel to make it to the finish.
 One lap later, Foyt pitted, but back out on the track, he started developing a bad vibration.
 Both McCluskey and Foyt were attempting to stretch their fuel to the finish, and McCluskey was now out to an 8-second lead.
 With handling problems getting worse, Foyt elected to pit again on lap 193, changing tires and taking on additional fuel.
 McCluskey now held a seemingly insurmountable 40-second lead with five laps to go.
 On the final lap, McCluskey ran out of fuel going into turn one, handing the lead and the victory to Foyt.
 It was the first of four wins for Foyt at the Pocono 500.